• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 If you do scald the soup, don’t panic!
 Cleaning the scalded pot is not the end of the world.
 First, remove the pot from heat, then turn heat down.
 (It is important to completely remove the pot from heat because cast iron retains a lot of heat and will not cool down as quickly as other types of pots.)
 Wait about ten to fifteen minutes and place soup on lower heat.
 DO NOT try to stir all the way to the bottom of the pot.
 Just leave the scalded soup there until it is time to clean.

-Cleaning: Remove all you can from the pot.
+Remove all you can from the pot.
 Boil about three-four cups of water in the scalded pot for five to ten minutes.
 Allow to cool.
 Scrub excess burnt soup with a steel wool or metal scrubber.
 (Never use dish soap on cast iron!)
 Wash in warm water, dry quickly to prevent rust.
 Season with coconut oil right after drying.

-Making a Creamy Base for Your Soup
+Making a Creamy Base for Your Fiesta Chicken Soup

-The key to getting the perfect creamy base for your soup is all in how you add your ingredients.
+The key to getting the perfect creamy base for your fiesta chicken soup is all in how you add your ingredients.
 Adding a thickener too late will produce and unbalanced mixture of the thickener and liquid creating a “floury” texture.
-Follow these steps to achieve the perfect base for any creamy soup…

 • Start with the thickener.
 Always start with a mixture of equal parts butter and flour.
 Remember it is easier to add liquid to thin your soup out of it is too thick than to thicken it well later.
 Simply melt butter in your stockpot.
 Wait until it begins to sizzle then add flour.
 Whisk right away to create a roux (or thickener).